OpenWork-NZ/mdwg/_defs/MetadataSecurityConstraints.md

 title: Metadata Security Constraints
 ---
 #  Metadata Security Constraints ★★
-*The presence (or absence) of security restrictions on a metadata record is important to document.
+*The presence (or absence) of security restrictions on a metadata record may be important to document.
 Potential users need to be informed of any restrictions and responsibilities that apply to the use of such metadata.*

 - **Path** - MD_Metadata.metadataConstraints>MD_SecurityConstraints*
 - **Governance** - *National, Agency*